sreenayanas/Code-A-Pookalam/README.md

 ### Pookalam Description
-Brief description about your pookalam.
-What makes it special and different.
+JUST SIMPLE COLOURFUL CIRCLES

 ### Technologies Used
+BASIC HTML AND CSS

 ### Video explaining How you build the pookalam